 Noise Reduction Progress to Date

-To date, the following progress on reducing the night construction noise at Kaufman Hall can be reported:
+To date, FIT has made the following progress on reducing the construction noise disruptive to Kaufman Hall residents:

 - Brookfield Properties is utilizing drill and rock splitters where ever possible as an alternative to using significantly noisier hoe rams;